Tag: appetizers

 Slice the peppers in half lengthwise; scrape out the seeds and membrane

-Add 4 ounces of room temp cream cheese, 4 ounces of shredded pepper jack cheese and a teaspoon of garlic powder to a bowl and stir to combine
+Add 4 ounces of room temp cream cheese, 4 ounces of shredded pepper jack cheese and a teaspoon of Everyday Seasoning to a bowl and stir to combine

 Divide the cheese mixture equally between the 16 pepper halves; Wrap each pepper with a bacon strip